 What is Hospice?

 Hospice is a special way of caring for people who are terminally ill.
-The concept of hospice is to care for you and your family if you are terminally ill, not to cure your illness.
+The concept of hospice is to care for patients and their family, not to cure the person's illness.
 Charity Hospice strives to eliminate or to at least control all symptoms associated with a terminal illness.
 Our main goal is to provide physical, social, spiritual and emotional comfort to our terminally ill patients so that they may live the remainder of their lives as fully as possible and, when the time comes, to have a dignified, natural and peaceful death.